 Dorm rooms are typically small, so you will have to get creative to organize all of your stuff.
-Consider bringing storage containers to easily store extra clothes, blankets, snacks, and other belongings under your bed or in your closet.
+Consider bringing storage containers to easily store extra clothes, blankets, snacks, and other belongings under your bed, closet, or bathroom.
 The more organized you are, the easier your dorm room experience will be.

 While you will likely eat most of your meals in the university center cafeteria or food court, having a mini fridge is essential for quick meals or midnight snacks.
 You can keep your favorite drinks cool and even store some leftover home cooking from when you go back home to visit.